amboar/checklists/README.md

 [man-1-envsubst]: https://www.man7.org/linux/man-pages/man1/envsubst.1.html

-To exploit this you should must describe each formal parameter for the checklist in informal markdown comment style:
+To exploit this you must describe each formal parameter for the checklist in informal markdown comment style:

 ```
 [parameter]: # MY_PARAMETER